What is web governance?

 The committees aims are to:

-- encourage a unified, consistent approach and compliance with policies and best practices
+- encourage a unified, consistent approach and compliance with policies (i.e, privacy, accessibility) and industry best practices

 - clarify and processes, roles, and responsibilities in all aspects of Queen’s digital presence